javi-aranda/pelusa-server/README.md

 Those results are stored in a PostgreSQL database, which could be useful to train the model in a future or as persistence mechanism in case an URL is submitted multiple times in a short period of time.

+### Exploring the database
+There is a [pgAdmin](https://www.pgadmin.org/) instance running on [http://localhost:5050](http://localhost:5050) with credentials defined in `.env` file.
+After connecting to the PostgreSQL server, you can explore the database and run any query you want.

 ## Dataset
 The dataset used for training the model is handmade, it consists on 30000 URLs, 50% legitimate and 50% malicious.